alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   */
   ```

 - Source lines must be no longer than 120 characters.
-Prefer to spread code out vertically rather than horizontally,
+You can spread the code out vertically, rather than horizontally,
-  wherever it makes sense:
+  if required.
+For example:

   ```C++
   # This is significantly easier to read